Booger-sudo/ATSResumizer/README.md

 ### Sample Job Description

 ```
 We are looking for a talented software developer to join our team.
 The ideal candidate should have experience with JavaScript, React.js, and Node.js.
-Familiarity with Git and Agile development practices is a plus.
+Familiarity with Git and Agile development principles is a plus.
 ```

 ## License